The Best Indoor Play Places in Calgary

 12345 40 Street SE

 First Alliance Church offers a free play space for kids between ages 3-9 to explore (3-year-olds must be potty trained).
 Located in the South Atrium, parents can take a break and watch their kiddos climb, play and slide while they relax at tables nearby.
 Outside food and drinks are permitted, but there is also a café where you can purchase yummy snacks, coffee and other beverages.
-They’re open Tuesdays and Wednesdays from 9-3, Thursdays from 11:30-3 and Saturdays and Sundays 30 minutes before and after church services
+They’re open Wednesdays from 9 am to 3 pm.
+Parents must register online in advance to secure a 2 hour slot.

 3337 34 Avenue NE and 240 Midpark Way SE